Wunderlist-2/Backend/README.md

 ### AUTH

+Note: There is a boolean property `isLoggedIn` included in login and logout endpoint returned objects as well as authentication middleware to help relay if a user session cookie is still active

 **Restrictions: None**

 - | POST | **/api/auth/register** | Registers a user using the information sent inside the `request body` in `/json/`.
 Example body: { "username": "test1", "password": "test1" } | Returns newly created `/json/` object (excluding password) | Requires `username` and `password` fields.
 Uses sessions for validation.